weltliteratur/blog/_drafts/author_identification_2.md

 is quite difficult to devise an approach to identify writers on Wikipedia that works across different language versions.
 This 2-part blog post was a preliminary introduction to get a sense of the problem.
-We proposed a solution that basically works across different language versions in a still unpublished paper (on which we will keep you posted) and will introduce a pragmatic and extensible solution that can be used for a variety of purposes in one of our next blog posts.
+We proposed and applied a solution that basically works across different language versions in a still unpublished paper (on which we will keep you posted) and will introduce a pragmatic and manageable set that can be used for a variety of purposes in one of our next blog posts.

 [dbpedia-infobox]: http://wiki.dbpedia.org/services-resources/documentation/datasets#infoboxproperties